-Carers have told us what matters to them is having the confidence that knowing the care they provide is safe and meeting the needs of those that care for.
+Carers have told us what matters to them is having the confidence of knowing that the care they provide is safe and meets the needs of those that they care for.
 Caring can often be thrust upon us at short notice, for example, the sudden illness of a relative which results in a long-term condition requiring ongoing care and support.

 Some of the most common reasons for your cared-for to be admitted to hospital are:

 - Urinary Tract Infection (UTI aka water infection)

 Malnutrition and a mental health crisis of either the cared-for or carer can also result in hospital admission.
 Carers we’ve worked with say they want condition-specific information (e.g. Parkinson’s) but also support with basic care and how to: